cloudfoundry/diego-release/examples/aws/README.md

 If you want to use CF-MySQL, follow the directions in [Setup CF-MySQL](OPTIONAL.md#deploy-standalone-cf-mysql) to configure and create the Cf-MySQL cluster.

+## Create and Upload Volume Driver Release (experimental) (optional)

+If you enabled volume services, create and upload your Driver's bosh release.

+If you would like to use the `cephdriver` that we use for testing and development then you may use this [repo](https://github.com/cloudfoundry-incubator/cephfs-bosh-release).

 ## Deploying Diego

 After deploying Cloud Foundry, you can now deploy Diego.